-Many problems with your pool can be solved without draining it but there are time it will be best to have a clean out!
+Many problems with your pool can be solved without draining it but there are times it will be best to have a clean-out!
 The other thing to know is that you don’t always need to call a guy to do this for you.
 Follow a few simple instructions and you can do it yourself.

 Draining a swimming pool without damaging it is quite easy.
 And experts have figured out a few ways to do this without having to remove all the water in the pool.
 Here’s why you might not need to do it at all.

 Total Dissolved Solids or TDS: These substances gather in pool water over a period of time and make the water chemistry unstable.
 This includes minerals, metals, dust, bacteria, and anything else you can think of.

 So, you will need to use more chemicals to maintain the health of your swimming pool.
 Draining the pool and getting a good cleaning session can solve that problem.